 Jair Bolsonaro won Brazil’s presidency with 55 percent of the vote, backed by supporters fed up with insecurity, corruption, and the country’s political status quo.
-But with the first 100 days of his four-year term coming to a close, his promised “new era” is proving difficult to deliver.
-Bolsonaro’s ambitious agenda faced hurdles such as corruption accusations inside his family and party, culture wars over Twitter, and even time at the hospital.
+But after disagreements with Congress and inside his own cabinet that made difficult for passing his economic agenda into legislation, as well as hurdles such as as corruption accusations inside his family and party, and culture wars over Twitter, Brazil had seen a bumpy start for Bolsonaro's government.

 This tracker was initially published April 10, 2019.